-Strategic Goal 2: Improve understanding of the connections between environmental and human health to benefit both.
+Strategic Goal 2: Improve understanding of the connections between the environment and human health and well- being to benefit each.

-Human health is fundamentally linked to our environment through the air we breathe, the water we drink, the food we eat, and the places we live.
+Human health and well-being are fundamentally linked to our environment through the air we breathe, the water we drink, the food we eat, and the places we live.
 Along the Gulf coast, many residents are able to enjoy the benefits of abundant seafood resources, protection from storms by barrier islands, and access to a multitude of recreational opportunities in nature.
-Yet at the same time, others along the Gulf are subjected to respiratory irritation from harmful algal blooms or increased flooding risk due to habitat loss/degradation, while others lack access to safe seafood due to high levels of toxic metals.
-These realities coexist all along the Gulf coast and can have major implications for both individual and public health.

-In order to address these issues, it is important that we explicitly make these connections between environmental and human health to understand the underlying processes that drive them.
+Yet at the same time, others along the Gulf are subjected to respiratory irritation from harmful algal blooms or increased flooding risk due to habitat loss/degradation, while still others lack access to safe seafood due to high levels of toxic metals.
+These realities coexist all along the Gulf coast and have major implications for both individual and public health.
+In order to address these issues, it is important that we explicitly make the connection between environmental and human health to understand the underlying driving processes.
 We must also begin to understand the effects of a healthy ecosystem on mental health and the connections between our natural environments and the well-being of our communities.
-By working toward a deeper understanding of these connections between environmental and human health, we will be supporting the ability to build strong, resilient communities that are able to respond and adapt to the dynamic Gulf coast environment while still preserving our natural and cultural resources.
+By working toward a deeper understanding of the connections between environmental and human health, we will be supporting the ability to build strong, resilient communities that are able to respond and adapt to the dynamic Gulf coast environment while still preserving our natural and cultural resources.